monooso/flyby/README.md

 6. Launch your digital empire: `docker compose up -d`.

 ## Environment variables
-Flyby expects an environment variable named `SSL_CERTIFICATES_EMAIL`.
+Copy the `docker.env.example` file to `docker.env`.
+Set the `DEFAULT_EMAIL` environment variable to a valid email address.
 If something goes awry with your SSL certificates [Let's Encrypt will send an email to this address](https://github.com/nginx-proxy/acme-companion#step-2---acme-companion).
-I think.
-I haven't tested it.

-[^other-providers]: Other hosting companies are available.
-I've only tried this on Digital Ocean, but there's no reason why it wouldn't work on Hetzner, Linode, etc.

 ## Managing sites